time0ut07/AutomaGit-Functions/README.md

 ![](https://imgur.com/bVuHnNJ.png)

-Now you can just go back to your page and open view the new branch, create a pull request to merge with the main branch
+Now you can just go back to your page and open view the new branch, create a pull request to merge with the main branch or just push more changes to your own branch before merging with main

 ## Resources